Updated: Sep 28

 These games/mods are the standalone ‘Sandbox’ mods for S.T.A.L.K.E.R., namely Call of Chernobyl, Call of Misery, Dead Air, Anomaly, Road To The North, and Last Day.
 Since all these mods use Call of Chernobyl as a base, they all use the same system regarding companion NPCs and escort quests.
 Therefore, what I write next holds true for them all.

-Firstly, the vast majority of escort quests are optional.
+Firstly, the vast majority of these escort quests are optional.
 If you do not wish to engage in an escort quest then you can simply decline the offer.
 There are no repercussions for turning down the offer - other than the payment you are passing up of course.
 If after accepting the contract you think better of it - if, for example, the route is currently too dangerous - you also have the option of cancelling the contract, although this will dent your reputation a somewhat.

 Sometimes this will be the lesser evil, especially in the permadeath ‘ironman’ mode.
 Dented reputations and a leaner bank account are survivable, a bullet to the head is not.
 (Nor is being burnt to death, electrocuted, irradiated, blown up, torn limb from limb or any of the other million-and-one ways to die in The Zone.)